Aviv-public/Aviv-Web-Technical-Test/README.md

-# Backend technical test: Price map in Paris
+# Backend technical test: price map in Paris

 The objective is to build a price map of the average selling prices (€/m²) per _arrondissement_ (district) in Paris, with statistics, from an API of listings from MeilleursAgents.